openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

     encoding?: string;
 }): Promise&lt;number&gt;

-Asynchronously writes data into the stream.
-This API uses a promise to return the result.
+Writes data into the stream.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO